sh1boot/sh1boot.github.io/_posts/2024-08-06-stochastic-sorting.md

 Or you can do the same thing in a doubly-linked list, if that works better (it depends on your data representations).

+I think there's probably a generalisation in here for performing other operations predicated on a statistical model of how often they're expected to happen with a view to coming out with a data structure in the same approximate shape as would be given by a more rigorous but costly analysis, but I can't think of any other good examples right now.